raul23/organize-ebooks/README.rst

 ===========================
 `:information_source:`

- - The Docker image layers can be checked at the project's `repo
+ - The layers of the Docker image can be checked in details at the project's `Docker repo
    <https://hub.docker.com/layers/raul23/organize/latest/images/sha256-a4b61239c62c6834cc356dfd3736de8e9fa1b33d26a82f02bd05476328918012?context=repo>`_ where you can find the commanda used in the Dockerfile for installing all the dependencies in the base OS (Ubuntu 18.04).
  - The Docker image is based on the one used by the project `ebook-tools <https://github.com/na--/ebook-tools>`_ (shell scripts) which you can find at the `Docker Hub <https://hub.docker.com/r/ebooktools/scripts/tags>`_.